General Questions

 • Analyze diagnostic tests;

-• Set parent training, including making videos, website hints and tips, newsletters and so on;
+• Set parent training, including making videos, website Hints and Tips, newsletters and so on;

 • Offer to check test scoring and give feedback and tips;